 Important: Before dropping or attempting to drop any Intensive Studies course, please read and understand the following summer policies.

 - The drop procedure is dependent on whether or not the course is impacted.
-Chemistry 30A, 30B, 30C and Chemistry 153A, 153B, 153C are impacted courses and therefore subject to the impacted course drop procedures.
+Impacted courses are subject to stricter drop policies.

 Non-Impacted Intensive Studies Courses